smittytone/imageprep/README.md

 ## Breaking Change

 From 7.0.0, *imageprep* no longer deletes source files by default as they are processed.
-For this reason, the `-k` and `--keep` switches have been removedand their use will throw an error.
+For this reason, the `-k` and `--keep` switches have been removed and their use will throw an error.

 To enforce source-file deletion, please use the new `-x` switch.